JamesWall-hub/be-echo-chamber/README.md

 This will create the databases `nc_news` and `nc_news_test` in your local instance of PostgreSQL

-4. Next, you will need to create two `.env`, this will ensure the right database is seeded when a development or test script is run. in the root directory of the repo, create the following two files:
+4. Next, you will need to create two `.env` files to ensure the right database is seeded when a development or test script is run.
+   In the root directory of the repo, create the following two files:

 - `.env.development`:

   edit the file to add this single line:

 ```env